kotaranin/Aros-Projekat/README.md

 • All three elves must invoke getHelp before any additional elves enter (increment the elf counter).
 Santa should run in a loop so he can help many sets of elves.
 We can assume that there are exactly 9 reindeer, but there may be any number of elves.

-Nakon kloniranja ovog repozitorijuma, program se pokreće na sledeći način: make kompajler
+Nakon kloniranja ovog repozitorijuma, program se u terminalu pokreće na sledeći način: make kompajler
 ./a.out